Jack Ma will step down from the top job at Alibaba next year

 To handle the high volume of transactions, Ma set up Alipay, an online payments platform that allowed customers to pay for goods using a digital wallet.
 Alipay, now part of Alibaba-affiliate Ant Financial, is China's most popular digital-payment service.

-Alibaba is also an aggressive tech investor, pouring money into video streaming, online food delivery, dockless bike-sharing and ride-hailing start-ups in China and beyond.
+Alibaba went public in 2014, raising $25 billion on Wall Street in the world's largest ever IPO.

-Ma, who turned 54 on Monday, said he wants to return to education, adding that he is still young and has "lots of dreams to pursue."
+The company has become an aggressive tech investor, pouring money into video streaming, online food delivery, dockless bike-sharing and ride-hailing start-ups in China and beyond.